THE NEXT GENERATION

 When provisioning resources to applications, it is important to both accurately capture application capacity requirements and to identify the most suitable resources to be allocated.
 RECAP provides infrastructure optimization models and mechanisms that determine what capacity is needed when and where, as well as tools to enact these decisions.

 The complexity and heterogeneity of distributed edge, fog, and cloud computing environments surpasses the capabilities human operators.
-To abstract the complexities of these environments and provide decision and control support for application and resource administration, RECAP will provide real-time simulation support for applications and application subsystems, infrastructure resources and resource management systems and experimentation with models and validation of project results.
+To abstract the complexities of these environments and provide decision and control support for application and resource administration, RECAP will provide near real-time simulation support for applications and application subsystems, infrastructure resources and resource management systems and experimentation with models and validation of project results.